U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-Located 25 miles north of Manhattan in Westchester County, Purchase College sits on a 500-plus acre estate and boasts distinguished programs in the School of the Arts, the School of Liberal Arts & Sciences, and the School of Liberal Studies & Continuing Education.
 Purchase boasts a student body of approximately 4,200 students representing 47 states and 67 countries, who either live on or commute to the 25-building, 500-acre campus in Westchester County, 35 minutes north of Manhattan.
 Our talented student dancers, musicians, actors, writers, and artists showcase their work not only in Westchester, but also in New York City, Los Angeles, and abroad.
 Purchase College is in the top tier among public baccalaureate institutions in the nation for the number of psychology and biology graduates who receive doctorates.
-Purchase College, SUNY, offers a unique education that combines programs in the liberal arts with conservatory programs in the arts in ways that emphasize inquiry, mastery of skills, and creativity.
-Our graduates contribute to the arts, humanities, sciences, and society.
 Purchase College's four renowned arts programs function collaboratively as the School of the Arts.
 Humanities and science programs, both traditional (for example, pre-med) and interdisciplinary (for example, environmental studies) are administered within the School of Liberal Arts and Sciences.
 The college's newest unit, "Film and Media Studies" includes programs (for example, new media) that encourage students to take courses across areas and schools.
 Each student's academic career culminates in a senior project that takes the form of a research project, scholarly thesis, exhibition or performance.
 Whether a day, evening, part-time, or weekend student, the wide array of courses and access to faculty creates ample opportunities to meet individual needs and objectives.

 When applying to Purchase College--SUNY, it's important to note the application deadline is July 15, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due July 1.
-The application fee at Purchase College--SUNY is $40.
-It is selective, with an acceptance rate of 33.6 percent and an early acceptance rate of 53.2 percent.
+The application fee at Purchase College--SUNY is $50.
+It is selective, with an acceptance rate of 33.4 percent.